lespoupeesrusses/gdpr/README.md

 [x] Cookie consent
 [ ] Privacy policy
+[ ] There must be an optin
-[ ] Optin must exist, and must not be checked by default
+[ ] Optin must be unchecked by default
+[ ] Account must be deletable
+[ ] Users must have access to their data
+[ ] Users must be able to modify their data

 ## Contributing
 Contribution directions go here.